paesanilab/MB-Fit/GUIDE.md

 Activate your psi4dev conda enviornment

+1) move into the configuration_generator/norm_distribution/src and run "make"

 2) Move into projects/ and call python potential_fitting.py <dir name>
 where <dir name> is the name of your project directory.